 Before You Apply

-In order that you receive the greatest benefit from your time spent in graduate school, it is essential that you research the graduate program and the graduate faculty you may eventually apply to.
+To receive the greatest benefit from your time in graduate school, it is essential that you research the graduate program and faculty to whom you may eventually apply.

 The process should begin with a critical examination of your motives, interests, and goals in attending graduate school.
 Productive graduate students are motivated by a keen sense of curiosity and sincere desire to learn.
-An outstanding M. Sc. candidate will have a good idea of the research s/he wishes to pursue, but typically, an applicant to an M. Sc. program can be expected to be less focused and can expect more guidance from a thesis advisor in final topic selection, than a Ph.
-D. applicant whose experience should, by that time, have focused their research interests.
+An outstanding MSc applicant will typically have a good idea of the research s/he wishes to pursue and can expect significant guidance from their thesis advisor in final topic selection.
+In contrast, a PhD applicant is expected to have focused research interests.

-At this point you can make an impression by indicating that you know something about potentials advisors, and indicate why what you’ve read about their work interests you.
-All faculty have email addresses, or you may also contact them by regular mail or telephone.
-Potential advisors will want to know about your grades, and whether or not you have applied for or hold a scholarship.
+At this point you can make an impression by indicating that you know something about potentials advisors, and indicate why their work interests you.
+All faculty have email addresses or you may also contact them by telephone.
+Potential advisors will want to know about your grades and whether or not you have applied for, or hold, a scholarship.

-After reviewing replies, and narrowing the field, you should arrange to meet with faculty to discuss prospects for pursuing graduate work.
-At this time, you can ask about the potential advisor’s philosophies about graduate education, the potential for, and stability of, research funding and personal stipends.
-Potential advisors, at this time, become more familiar with you, and can ask their own questions about you.
-You should also arrange to speak with the potential advisors' current, (or former), graduate students and ask them their views about the advisor, the program, and the university.
-It cannot be emphasized enough that this step can be critical to your ability to have a rewarding and happy career as a graduate student.
-Obviously, there will be some circumstances where applicants from long distances will be unable to visit, in these cases, active correspondence is highly recommended.
+After reviewing replies and narrowing the field, you should arrange to meet with faculty to discuss prospects for pursuing graduate work.
+At this time, you can ask about the potential advisor’s philosophies about graduate education, the availability of research funding and graduate stipends.
+Potential advisors will get to know you in return and can ask their own questions about your experience and interests.
+You should also arrange to speak with the potential advisors' current (or former) graduate students and ask them their views about the advisor, the program, and the university.
+This step will be critical to your ability to have a rewarding and happy career as a graduate student.
+Obviously, there will be some circumstances where applicants from long distances will be unable to visit and, in these cases, active correspondence and Skype conversations are highly recommended.